 So, the simplest repair you can do yourself is checking to see if it’s the Fuse or the module or programming.
 To recap.

 - If the Dip Switch works and turns the light on and off manually, then the fuse is ok, module is ok, but you most likely will have an issue with the actual keypad or in programming. (another discussion)

-- If the Dip Switch doesn’t work, than the problem is either with the fuse or the module, and changing the fuse will help test this quickly.
+- If the Dip Switch doesn’t work, then the problem is either with the fuse or the module, and changing the fuse will help test this quickly.
 If you don’t have time to get another fuse, you can always take a fuse from another circuit; again, remember to kill the power to these circuits at the breaker before inserting and removing fuses.
-If you find the fuse works, than the module is good and you just repaired your LiteTouch system, congratulations!
+If you find the fuse works then the module is good and you just repaired your LiteTouch system, congratulations!
 (Don’t forget to make sure you replace the other circuit with a new fuse as well)

 How to Fix a Keypad Button that Sticks or Isn’t Working

 With regard to troubleshooting other components, the second most common service request we find is the actual keypad button is sticking or no longer works, but the light does work when you manually flip the dip switch in the enclosure.